 In a nutshell, the Package manager is a bit different from the package installer on the functional level.

-The basic task of the Package manager is to analyze the apk files and display all necessary information to the user(confirmation, permission, etc) in form of a pop-up.
+The basic task of the Package manager is to analyze the apk files and display all necessary information to the user(confirmation, permission, etc) in the form of a pop-up.

 Once the user grants the permission, another java ‘installPackage‘ process is initiated and the package installer starts the installation process on the APK file by uncompressing and storing the files on the required storage location.